Why Most Professional Narratives Fail Credibility Test

 That is the role standards play.

-And that is the work the EYQA Professional Narrative Credibility Standard exists to support.
+Credibility is earned, not asserted.
+That is the work the EYQA Professional Narrative Credibility Standard exists to support.